Calcipotriol

-Calcipotriol, also known as calcipotriene and sold under the brand name Dovonex among others, is a synthetic derivative of calcitriol, a form of vitamin D. It is used in the treatment of psoriasis.
+Calcipotriol, also known as calcipotriene and sold under the brand name Dovonex among others, is a synthetic derivative of calcitriol, an active form of vitamin D. It is used topically in the treatment of psoriasis.

 It was patented in 1985 and approved for medical use in 1991.
 It is on the World Health Organization's List of Essential Medicines.

 Calcipotriol is also available with the synthetic corticosteroid betamethasone dipropionate as the fixed-dose combination medication calcipotriol/betamethasone dipropionate for the treatment of plaque psoriasis.

 Medical uses

 Chronic plaque psoriasis is the chief medical use of calcipotriol.
 It has also been used successfully in the treatment of alopecia areata.

 Contraindications

 Hypersensitivity, use on face, hypercalcaemia, or evidence of vitamin D toxicity are the only contraindications for calcipotriol use.

 Cautions include exposure to excessive natural or artificial light, due to the potential for calcipotriol to cause photosensitivity.